 - a) Incident users, defined as all bDMARDs users without any dispensing of bDMARD in the year prior to the index date (ID) (i.e., first date of bDMARD dispensing).
 The first dispensing of bDMARDs will be considered as the index drug. - b) A diagnosis of PsO/PsA registered anytime prior to ID, identified using a validated coding algorithm (Table A3) [Pezzolo et al., 2021].
-As for those drugs approved exclusively for PsO/PsA (brodalumab, guselkumab, tildrakizumab, risankizumab) this criterion will not be considered. - c) At least two dispensing of bDMARDs during the study period.
-A sensitivity analysis will be conducted to include those patients with 1 dispensing of bDMARD.
+As for those drugs approved exclusively for PsO/PsA (brodalumab, guselkumab, tildrakizumab, risankizumab) this criterion will not be considered. - c) At least one dispensing of bDMARDs during the study period

-Patients will be followed from the ID until one of the following events, whichever comes first: a) hospitalization for severe infection (see Table A4 for the list of severe infections); b) switch/swap to different bDMARD, c) death; d) end of follow-up (31 December 2021), or e) emigration from the region.
+Patients will be followed from the ID until one of the following events, whichever comes first: a) hospitalization for severe infection (see Table A4 for the list of severe infections); b) switch/swap to different bDMARD or bDMARD discontinuation, c) death; d) end of follow-up (31 December 2021), or e) emigration from the region.